Digos: Cityhood

-House Bill No. 5672 dated November 24, 1998, of Congress authored by Congressman Douglas Ra.
-Cagas, led to the drafting of Republic Act 8798, converting the Municipality of Digos into a component City of Davao del Sur, which was signed by President Joseph E. Estrada on July 14, 2000, and ratified by the Digoseños on September 8, 2000.
+House Bill No. 5672 dated November 24, 1998, of Congress authored by Davao Del Sur 1st district Congressman Douglas Cagas, led to the drafting of Republic Act No. 8798, converting the Municipality of Digos into a component City of Davao del Sur, which was signed by President Joseph Estrada on July 14, 2000, and ratified by the Digoseños on September 8, 2000.

 Geography

 Digos shares common boundaries with the municipalities of Hagonoy in the south, Bansalan in the north and northwest by Siranagan and Miral Creek and with Santa Cruz in the northeast.
 It is bounded in the east by Davao Gulf.
 It has a total land area of 28710 ha consisting of 26 barangays; nine (9) of which comprise the poblacion or urban center.

 The land topography of Digos ranges from hilly to mountainous in the north-northeast portion and flat and slightly rolling at the coastal barangays, while the urban area and the surrounding barangays in the south portion are generally flat.
 Generally, climate in Digos falls under the fourth type while wind direction is prevalent from northeast to southwest.
 On the other hand, rainfall is evenly distributed throughout the year wherein during the period from 1995 to 2000, there was no observed extreme dry or wet season.